nation3/law/Constitution.linked.md

 ## Fundamental Freedoms and Rights
 Nation3 adheres to the Universal Declaration of Human Rights and the Universal Declaration of Animal Rights.
 Their contents shall be considered as a part of this Constitution.

-The adherence to these fundamental declarations of human and animal rights, or equivalent ones, might not be suspended under any circumstance.
+The adherence to these fundamental declarations of human and animal rights, or equivalent ones, may not be suspended under any circumstance.
 Any amendments to such fundamental declarations shall be in the form of additions or minor edits with the aim of expanding such freedoms and never deducting from them.

 ## Binding Effect of Designated Smart Contracts
 a) The Designated Smart Contracts determine the rights and obligations of each Citizen with respect to the DAO, and shall be binding and non-appealable.